-On August 5, 1911 The Times noted “Delmonico’s has always moved with society as is evinced by the fact that the great-grandmothers of the present social leaders dined at the restaurant in Beaver Street.”
+On August 5, 1911 The New York Times noted “Delmonico’s has always moved with society as is evinced by the fact that the great-grandmothers of the present social leaders dined at the restaurant in Beaver Street.”
 However the newspaper put to rest any thoughts that the grand Fifth Avenue building would be abandoned.
 “But the uptown march of the famous restaurant has been retarded now for at least sixteen years,” it said, and reported that a new lease had been signed.

 Earlier that summer, as Manhattan’s millionaires abandoned the city for Newport, Bar Harbor and Long Island, management began redecorating the interiors.
 Patrons returning for the Winter Season of 1911 would find refurbished dining rooms and new culinary offerings.
 Managing Director Taupier had spent the summer in Europe “looking up novelties for the coming season of banqueting.”

 Tragedy visited Delmonico’s during the parade for the 165th Infantry returning from action in Europe on Monday, April 28, 1919.
 Bartender Robert Provenzano went to a fifth story window to watch the parade high above the throng that crowded Fifth Avenue.
 Several bystanders in the crowd looked up to see Provenzano leaning far out of the window, then losing his grip and falling.
 Shouts of warning went out to those directly below.